MinnowBoard-org/website/elements/tuto-reader/tutorials/installing-windriver-pulsar-linux-on-minnowboard-turbot/docs/installing-windriver-pulsar-linux-on-minnowboard-turbot.md

 6. Safely eject and remove the SD-Card or Flash Drive when the copy operation is completed.

-### Setup Your MinnowBoard Turbot and Boot to WindRiver Pulsar
+### Setup Your MinnowBoard Turbot and Boot to Wind River Pulsar
 1. Connect a USB keyboard and USB mouse to the USB ports on the board.
 2. Connect an HDMI monitor to the microHDMI port on the board.
-3. Plug in ethernet cable to your board.
+3. Plug in Ethernet cable to your board.
 4. Plug the Micro SD-Card into your board.
 It's inserted with the metal pins upwards.
 If you're using a Flash Drive, use the bottom USB3 port on the Turbot.
 5. Plug in the power adapter to power your board on.